idonotknowwhatiamdoing/ECE253/README.md

 ### 4. Blur Removal

+**Main Function**

 `motionBlur.ipynb`
-- Perform Blind RL deconvolution with a 128×128 pixel grid
+- Perform Blind RL deconvolution with a 128×128 pixel grid.
-- Remove motion blur and out-of-focus blur
+- Remove motion blur and out-of-focus blur.
-- Suppress introduced ring artifacts using total variation smoothing
+- Suppress the introduced ring artifacts using total variation smoothing.

+**Evaluation** (`evaluation/evaluation.ipynb`):
-- Calculate improvement using Tenengrad, Laplacian variance, and frequency-domain metrics
+- Calculate the Tenengrad, Laplacian variance, and frequency-domain metrics.
+- Calculate the improvement for individual subjects.

 To **run**, open the notebook and execute cells with your input image.